 The MSP430[TM] devices have nearly 30 years of history as TI's classic microcontroller.
 Many customers have used MSP430 MCUs on different projects and are still using them today.
 The new generation of MSPM0 products adopts the Arm[®] Cortex[®]-M0+ core, which has more function-rich peripheral resources and a smaller package.
-With the development of new products or upgrades to old products, you might have the need to use the newer MSP devices.
+With the development of new products or upgrades to old products, customers can use the newer MSP devices.
 This application note describes migration of software from MSP430 MCUs to MSPM0 MCUs.